-JPL research on the Structure of the Universe covers a wide array of topics including understanding the evolution of the universe beginning with the formation of the first galaxies until the present, which is studied via star formation and ultra-, hyper- luminous galaxies, observations in the infrared, active galactic nuclei, their physics and their impact through observations at all wavelengths, dark energy and the distribution of matter in the universe.
-This research also includes studies of general relativity and its applications, asteroids, Near-Earth Objects, very nearby stars, and star formation in the Galaxy and the local universe.
+JPL research on the Structure of the Universe covers a wide array of topics that address understanding the evolution of the universe beginning with the formation of the first galaxies and continuing until the present time.
+These studies include observations of ultra-, hyper- luminous galaxies, of active galactic nuclei, dark energy, and the distribution of matter in the universe.
+Researchers study their physics and their impact through observations at all wavelengths.
+This research also includes studies of general relativity and its applications, brown dwarf stars, and star formation and its impact in the Galaxy and the local universe.

 Current Research Tasks

 - Galaxy evolution, galaxies and galaxy clusters at high redshift, active galactic nuclei, galaxy alignment, dark matter and dark energy

 - Studies of interstellar line emission probing interstellar molecular clouds and star forming regions of the Milky Way and other galaxies

 - Intensity mapping to probe galaxies in the early universe by their aggregate emission